 It’s hard to imagine a cash-free world for the entire humanity.
 Still, after establishing the credit and debit card technology and with the growth of mobile payments, about 80% of the money transactions worldwide happen with cash.
 The global attachment to cash will not be helping some of the countries’ economies all the time.
 The cash weights heavy, and it is also more severe and the most expensive thing to transport and store.

 By stepping into the world of digital transactions, the reliance on cash would be eventually eliminated from many countries; this information was reported by the research conducted by the Harvard Business Review and experts from the University of Tufts.

-From the consumer’s point of view, those costs include the ATM fees, and the cost of travel to the ATM or the bank branch, where the customers could withdraw the cash and the possibility of losing cash.
+From the consumer’s point of view, those costs include the ATM fees and the cost of travel to the ATM or the bank branch, where the customers could withdraw the cash and the possibility of losing cash.

-In the emerging and the developing countries, smartphone ownership has increased rapidly; reports say that about 54% of the smartphone ownership has increased and about 87% people own a smartphone in the advanced economies.
+In the emerging and the developing countries, smartphone ownership has increased rapidly; reports say that about 54% of the smartphone ownership has grown, and about 87% people own a smartphone in the advanced economies.

 Potential problems with the cash-free transfers

 There has been an unfavorable response from the Europeans, they wish to go by cash, their governments have some restrictions towards cash.
-They have the cyber-security concerns.
+They have cyber-security concerns.

 Privacy in a cashless world